CrowdSorcerer/crowdsourcerer-card/README.md

 ### Step 5

-Add each file you copied from `/dist` as a module, using URLs in the following format: `/local/<filename>`
+Add `crowdsourcerer-card.js` as a module, using the URL `/local/crowdsourcerer-card.js`

-For example, to add `crowdsourcerer-card.js`, use the URL `/local/crowdsourcerer-card.js`

 A HA reboot may be needed for changes to take effect